cyyber/zvmc/docs/QRVMC.md

 **ABI version 10**

 The QRVMC is the low-level ABI between Quantum Resistant Virtual Machines (QRVMs) and QRL Clients.
-On the QRVM-side it supports classic QRVM1 and [zwasm].
+On the QRVM-side it supports classic QRVM1.
 On the Client-side it defines the interface for QRVM implementations to access QRL environment and state.